EducationalTestingService/python-zpar/README.md

 I have included pre-compiled 64-bit shared library modules for both linux and mac (the two platforms python-zpar was tested on) in the repository.
 The linux version was compiled on an x86_64 machine running RHEL 6.5.
 The mac version was compiled on a Late 2013 Macbook Pro running OS X Mavericks 10.9.3.
 Although I have recommended the modules for convenience, I strongly recommend that you take the time compile a native module for your machine.

-If you are curious about what the C functions in the shared library module look like, the source file is included in the repository.
+If you are curious about what the C functions in the shared library module look like, see `src/zpar.lib.cpp`.

 ### Usage